OhadR/spring-oAuth2-SAML-integration/README.md

 I assume the reader is familiar with both oAuth and its components, and SAML and its components.

+## 04-2018: Spring Versions Updated

+On 04-2018, we have updated Spring versions.

+TBD: Spring Security: 4.0.3.RELEASE
+TBD: Spring: 4.2.4.RELEASE
+Spring Security oAuth: 2.0.9.RELEASE

+If you wish to use the older version, (3.1.X, oAuth 1.0.5), you can find it on a separated branch.
+The version in that branch is 1.6.0.
+The version on Master is 2.0.0-SNAPSHOT.

+NOTE: As this is still under construction, the new versions are on a separated branch (2.0).
+When work is done, it will be merged to master.

 # Motivation

 Suppose you want your system to support oAuth2.
 I would recommend using the Spring-Security-oAuth project.
 When you use Spring, you enjoy the many benefits of this open-source package: it is widely used, there is responsive support (in the forum), it is open source, and much more.
 This package allows the developer to write an oAuth-client, an oAuth resource server, or an oAuth authorization server.